icefallgames/SCICompanion/SCICompanion/Docs/source/Kernels/SetSynonyms.rst

 	Example::

 		(synonyms
-		  'grab' = 'open'
+			(open grab peer)
 		)
 		...

-		SetSynonyms(gRegions) // the global variable pointing to the list of rooms
+		(SetSynonyms gRegions) ; the global variable pointing to the list of rooms